vincentvignali/my-skeleton-app/README.md

 - Skeleton as UI Library.
 - PocketBase as a BackEnd

+## Projet Development
+Once you have installed your pocketBase along with this repo, run the following :

+`make -s appStart`

+It will start both svelte server and pocketBase for you.
+Find the local urls in the terminal tabs the previous command just opened.
 ## Backend service
 cf pocketBase.ts
 PocketBase instance hosted on Pocket.io